tylav03/social-media-final/README.md

 ### Option 2: Manual startup

 1. Start the Flask backend (from the root directory):
+NOTE: USE COMMAND PROMPT FOR WINDOWS (NOT POWERSHELL)
 ```bash
 python app.py
 ```

 2. In a new terminal, start the React frontend:
+NOTE: USE COMMAND PROMPT FOR WINDOWS (NOT POWERSHELL)
 ```bash
 cd nba-sentiment-frontend
 npm start